boringContributor/btc-guessr/README.md

 ```

 ## Project Improvements
-- The AWS CDK has a lot of types and often VSCode has difficulties with this fact.
-There are newer modular CDK packages which maybe help to prevent that.
+- The AWS CDK has a lot of types, which VSCode often has difficulties with There are newer modular CDK packages which maybe help to prevent that.
 - The Frontend is deployed to Vercel, as its fast and easy.
 It would be better to have a dedicated CDK construct for the frontend deployment and use AWS for it as well.
-- The backend endpoints do have very generous CORS rules which should not be applied for a production environment.
+- The backend endpoints do have very generous CORS rules which should not be used in a production environment.
 - The provisioned AWS services do have very generous IAM policies applied.
 A production environment should always aim for the principle of least privilige (POLP).
  often changes every minute, another API tier or inteligent caching mechanismn should be introduced.
- - Adding a TTL to the DynamoDB table without a userId connected as it is not used anymore
+ - Adding a Time-To-Live (TTL) to DynamoDB entries which are not connected to a potential userID.
+We can not query such data and therefore should free up that space after 48h through a TTL key.

 ## Feature Improvements
-- User Management: If the user signs up for an account, its history is stored and synced with the cloud.
+- User Management: If the user signs up for an account, its userID could be attached to the already existing game history.
 Adding a global secondary index (GSI) "byUser" helps to retrieve data for a specific user and allows to implement the following improvements as well:
 - Leaderboard: Claim a username and be present in a public leaderboard
 - Persisted history of guesses: See a persisted history of your previous guesses.
 The local history is already stored in local storage, but this can be modified and only helps to give updates to non-authenticated players.